ZmnSCPxj-jr/sidepool/doc/10-peerswap-in-sidepool.md

 ### Success Path

-In the success path (the ultimate offerrer receives total in-Lightning HTLCs equal or exceeding the agreed-upon amount), the ultimate offerrer MUST send `peerswap_success`.
+In the success path (the ultimate offerrer receives total in-Lightning HTLCs equal or exceeding the in-sidepool HTLC amount), the ultimate offerrer MUST send `peerswap_success`.

 The ultimate offerrer MUST also fulfill each of the incoming in-Lightning HTLCs.